awsdocs/amazon-sagemaker-developer-guide/doc_source/sagemaker-projects-walkthrough.md

 ## Step 2: Clone the Code Repository<a name="sagemaker-proejcts-walkthrough-clone"></a>

 After you create the project, two CodeCommit repositories are created in the project\.
 One of the repositories contains code to build and train a model, and one contains code to deploy the model\.
-In this step, you clone the repository to the local SageMaker that contains the code to build and train the model to the local Studio environment so that you can work with the code\.
+In this step, you clone the repository to your local SageMaker project that contains the code to build and train the model to the local Studio environment so that you can work with the code\.

 **To clone the code repository**